 This song is THE musical tribute to movie and TV stars of this time, making it another reason I don’t want Dwayne Johnson to remake it.
 As no doubt, those rebooters will totally rehash these lyrics to an “up to date version” and (probably) add a cameo from Majors in the movie.

 IMDb highlights this particular episode I’m reviewing as one of the most highly rated episodes of the whole series.
 It certainly sold it to me, to revisit this episode after learning of Burton’s appearance.
 It was lovely to hear his unmistakable Welsh dulcet tones and watch Burton.
 This was in his gravitas crossed with tongue in cheek performance.

 This is alternately compelling viewing and at times a totally silly, contrived but fun episode.
-It was however tinged with sadness as this one of Burton’s last performances on the wee screen.
-After the initial opening music – which sounded like a late 1970s disco instrumental track – the episode switches to a full-tilt bad guy dramatic tune as a dastardly banker dispatches a couple of his henchmen on an assignment.
-These played by a trio of actors I didn’t know but kinda recognised.
+It was however tinged with sadness as this was one of Burton’s last performances on the wee screen.
+After the initial opening music – which sounded like the late 1970s disco instrumental track – the episode switches to a full-tilt bad guy dramatic tune as a dastardly banker dispatches a couple of his henchmen on an assignment.
+These are played by a trio of actors I didn’t know but kinda recognised.

-Their mission to track down and kill Christine Smith (Lady Margaret Humes) – an (obviously attractive) young lady – who has been embezzling funds from them.
+Their mission is to track down and kill Christine Smith (Lady Margaret Humes) – an (obviously attractive) young lady – who has been embezzling funds from them.
 This woman is currently in the custody of the Philadelphia cops for this deed.
 She says she only did this to recover her father’s money.

 However, she found about the bank’s illegal and shady doings in the process.
 Christine is to be taken from Philadelphia to LA by an unknown Private Investigator or a legal warrant bearer.
 With the head honcho bad guy briefing those bad guys to kill her and also her escort if necessary…